WALL-E/httptables/README.md

 # httptables (just like Linux's iptables)
-Kind of a firewall for http requests based on headers.
-It parses a set of rules for each HTTP header and apply the matching policy
+httptables is a based on the [OpenResty](https://openresty.org/en/), kind of a firewall for http requests based on headers.
+It parses a set of rules for each HTTP header and apply the matching policy.
+Policy using Restful interface management, easy enough to integration with the third party system(User behavior analysis system).

-httptables is a based on the [OpenResty](https://openresty.org/en/), lightweight soft firewall for web application, can cooperate with the third party system(User behavior analysis system), to respond to a malicious request.

 Design details please click [OUTLINE.md](doc/OUTLINE中文版.md)。